VA Spina Bifida Home Health Care in SW Fort Worth/Burleson, TX

 Clinical Spina Bifida Care — What Home Nursing and Therapy Services Address

-Spina bifida is not a single condition — it exists on a spectrum of severity and involves a wide range of potential complications that require ongoing clinical management.
-For many individuals with spina bifida, home health care is not a short-term post-surgical benefit.
-It is a recurring, long-term medical necessity that supports safety, function, and quality of life.
+Spina bifida is not a single condition.
+It exists on a spectrum of severity and involves a wide range of potential complications that require ongoing clinical management.
+For many individuals with spina bifida, home health care is not a short-term post-surgical benefit — it is a recurring, long-term medical necessity that supports safety, function, and quality of life.

 Neurogenic Bladder and Bowel Management